tshepang/blog/content/2013-movie-review.md

 particularly horrid moment in United States history, yet treating it with humor... very daring.

-The title for **best 'old' movie experience** goes to [Payback].
-This a title for a movie I've seen before this year.
-A special mention should go to the [Director's Cut version], which I saw first time in 2013.

 [last year]: @/2012-movie-review.md
 [In Bruges]: @/in-bruges-2008.md
 [Redbelt]: @/redbelt-2007.md